gtap-dev/php/README.md

 }
 ~~~

-Lists of `implements` and, in the case of interfaces, `extends` MAY be split
+Lists of `implements` and, in the case of interfaces, `extends` may be split
 across multiple lines, where each subsequent line is indented once.
 When doing
-so, the first item in the list MUST be on the next line, and there MUST be only
+so, the first item in the list must be on the next line, and there must be only
 one interface per line.

 ~~~php